davidobrien1985/davidobrien1985.github.io/blog/_posts/2012-12-26-how-to-create-collections-in-configmgr-2012.md

 # Create new Collections in SCCM 2012

-This video explains how to create new user and device Collections in Configuration Manager 2012 using first the console and then my script (found here: <a href="http://www.david-obrien.net/2012/02/25/microsoft-configuration-manager-2012-and-powershellpart-2/" onclick="_gaq.push(['_trackEvent', 'outbound-article', 'http://www.david-obrien.net/2012/02/25/microsoft-configuration-manager-2012-and-powershellpart-2/', 'http://www.david-obrien.net/2012/02/25/microsoft-configuration-manager-2012-and-powershellpart-2/']);" title="http://www.david-obrien.net/2012/02/25/microsoft-configuration-manager-2012-and-powershellpart-2/">http://www.david-obrien.net/2012/02/25/microsoft-configuration-manager-2012-and-powershellpart-2/</a> )
+This video explains how to create new user and device Collections in Configuration Manager 2012 using first the console and then my script (found here: [http://www.david-obrien.net/2012/02/25/microsoft-configuration-manager-2012-and-powershellpart-2/]("http://www.david-obrien.net/2012/02/25/microsoft-configuration-manager-2012-and-powershellpart-2/" http://www.david-obrien.net/2012/02/25/microsoft-configuration-manager-2012-and-powershellpart-2/) )

 Have fun!